Our window into the cellular world just got a whole lot clearer.

 The new microscope is essentially three microscopes in one: an adaptive optical system to maintain the thin illumination of a lattice light sheet as it penetrates within an organism, and another adaptive optical system to create distortion-free images when looking down on the illuminated plane from above.
 By shining a laser through either pathway, the researchers create a bright point of light within the region they wish to image.
 The distortions in the image of this “guide star” tell the team the nature of the optical aberrations along either pathway.
 The researchers can correct these distortions by applying equal but opposite distortions to a pixelated light modulator on the excitation side, and a deformable mirror on detection.
 Over large volumes, the distortions change as the light traverses different tissues.
 In this case, the team assembles large 3-D images from a series of subvolumes, each with its own independent excitation and detection corrections.

-The results offer an electrifying new look at biology, and reveal a bustling metropolis in action at the subcellular level.
+The results offer an electrifying new look at biology, and reveal a bustling metropolis in action at the subcellular levelexternal link, opens in a new tab.
 In one movie from the microscope, a fiery orange immune cell wriggles madly through a zebrafish’s ear while scooping up blue sugar particles along the way.
 In another, a cancer cell trails sticky appendages as it rolls through a blood vessel and attempts to gain purchase on the vessel wall.